Alex313031/gn-xp/docs/reference.md

   code elimination to delete code not reachable from exported functions.

   A source set will not do this code elimination since there is no link step.
-  This allows you to link many sources sets into a shared library and have the "exported symbol" notation indicate "export from the final shared library and not from the intermediate targets."
+  This allows you to link many source sets into a shared library and have the "exported symbol" notation indicate "export from the final shared library and not from the intermediate targets."
 There is no way to express this concept when linking multiple static libraries into a shared library.